ofirtzabari/ofirtzabari/README.md

 - 👋 Hi, I’m @ofirtzabari
 - 👀 I’m interested in back-end and software development
-- 🌱 I’m currently learning BSc. in Computer science
+- 🌱 I have completed a Bachelor’s degree in Computer Science.
 - 💞️ I’m looking to collaborate on In any code development especially if it's a game
 - 📫 How to reach me? ofirtzabari@gmail.com